browserengineering/book/book/forms.md

     # ...
 ```

-You can write your own `percent_encode` function using Python's `ord`
+[^why-use-library]: You can write your own `percent_encode` function
-and `hex` functions instead if you'd like,[^why-use-library] but here
+using Python's `ord` and `hex` functions if you'd like.
+I'm using the
-we're using the standard function for expediency; it's not a
+standard function for expediency.
+[Earlier in the book](http.md),
-particularly interesting funciton, but it is necessary.
-(If you skip
-percent encoding, your browser won't handle requests with equal signs,
-percent signs, or ampersands correctly).

-[^why-use-library]: Why use the `urllib` library here, but not
-    elsewhere in our browser?
-Why, for example, use its `quote` method
-    here but not its `parse` method in [Chapter 1](http.md)?
+using these library functions would have obscured key concepts, but by
-    Basically, because while percent encoding is necessary, it is
+this point percent encoding is necessary but not conceptually
-    not conceptually interesting, and in these later chapters my goal
-    is to show how conceptual extensions to the browser get built.
-    Some details are necessarily elided.
+interesting.

-Now that `submit_form` has built the request body, it needs to finally
+Now that `submit_form` has built a request body, it needs make a
-send that request:
+`POST` request.
+I'm going to defer that responsibility to the `load`
+function, which handles making requests:

 ``` {.python}
 def submit_form(self, elt):